Building and Planning

 Development Approvals for Building Work must be obtained before commencing any building work (including renovations, alterations or additions to any building or structure on your property) and for the erection of carports, outdoor areas, gazebos, swimming pools and swimming pool fences, spas, retaining walls, shipping containers and the like.

-In order to obtain the approval, a Development Application for Building Work can be lodged to either Council or you can contact a private building certifier.
-To enquire about application requirements and fees, please contact any Barcaldine Regional Council office.
+In order to obtain the approval, a Development Application for Building Work can be lodged to either Council or you can contact a private building certifier (who will then arrange lodgement of your documentation to Council on your behalf).

 In Queensland, state-wide legislation establishes the framework and overarching policy for land use planning.